Ubidots Developer Guides

 paragraph and divider

-Titles/Labels element and separation horizontal lines
+Title/label element and horizontal separation line.

 <!DOCTYPE tree PUBLIC '-//UBIDOTS//DTD Menu App XML V1.0//EN' "-">